kuosc2005/website/knowledgebase/code-contribution.md

  5. Create a Branch: Before making changes, create a new branch in your local repository.
 This helps keep your changes isolated from the main codebase:
    - git checkout -b feature-name

-Following these basic steps will help you to set up your development environment for open source projects.
+Following these basic steps will help you to set up your development environment for open-source projects.

 # Make your contribution.
  - Make changes or addition to the code.
- - Ensure that you code meets coding standards.
+ - Ensure that your code meets coding standards.
- - Performing relevant tests,which includes unit-testing or end-to-end testing as found fit for the repository that you will be submitting the pull-request for.
+ - Performing relevant tests, which includes unit-testing or end-to-end testing as found fit for the repository that you will be submitting the pull request.
  - Follow the documentation guidelines.

 # Making your contribution ready for pull requests.
  1. Commit Your Changes: Stage and commit your changes:
-   - git add .
+   - git add.
    - git commit -m "Description of your changes"
  2. Push Changes to GitHub: Push your changes to your forked repository on GitHub:
    - git push origin branch-name